tomaslangkaas/backbutton.js/README.md

 ### backbutton.observe(fragmentChangeListener)

 Registers a listener function.
 Each call to `backbutton.observe` adds another listener.
 On fragment change, each listener is called with the new fragment as a single argument.
-There is currently no method to unregister listeners.

 ```javascript
 //router with static routes